thriveweb/healthcarelogic/content/pages/home.md

     Our algorithms are operating in over 60 hospitals to enhance clinical team engagement and support sustainable performance improvement.

 testimonials:
-  - content: ''
-    title: ''
-    video: UdnMEHLFYjg
-  - content: 'I absolutely rely on this system to tell me what I need to keep an eye on.'
+  - content: I absolutely rely on this system to tell me what I need to keep an eye on.
-    title: 'Co-ordinator'
-    video: ''
-  - content: ''
-    title: ''
+    title: Co-ordinator

-    video: 'ztPs7zRq700'
+  - video: 'bVY7WGCS3pA'

-  - content: 'This system saves us so much time and replaces a lot of the manual entry we used to do.
-We now have more time to find solutions.'
+  - content: This system saves us so much time and replaces a lot of the manual entry we used to do.
+We now have more time to find solutions.
-    title: 'A/NUM Specialist Outpatients'
+    title: A/NUM Specialist Outpatients

-    video: ''
+  - video: 'dSOLbYg746g'

   - content: |-
-      'Prior to having access, my role was very frustrating due to the lack of meaningful waiting lists that were regularly updated ... having data on tap has made meaningful inroads into my ability to work with clinical departments as we strive to ensure appropriate service for patients.'
+      Prior to having access, my role was very frustrating due to the lack of meaningful waiting lists that were regularly updated ... having data on tap has made meaningful inroads into my ability to work with clinical departments as we strive to ensure appropriate service for patients.
-    title: 'Clinical Director'
+    title: Clinical Director

-    video: ''
+  - video: 'CvUsciq9_jA'

-  - content: 'In my personal opinion, this is without doubt the most advanced technology used to inform the delivery of healthcare services.'
+  - content: In my personal opinion, this is without doubt the most advanced technology used to inform the delivery of healthcare services.
-    title: 'Relationship Manager'
-    video: ''
-  - content: ''
-    title: ''
+    title: Relationship Manager

-    video: 'cceZmDqWnx8'
+  - video: 'LT4hZwNKwt8'

   - content: |-
       'There's no limitations on the skill of the user, it's a very easy system to navigate, it brings together all aspects of the hospital so we can easily monitor, review, and plan, and we can all work together to make that happen'
     title: 'Service Director'

-    video: ''
+  - video: 'cceZmDqWnx8'

   - content: 'The value this system brings to my role is immeasurable, I truly believe my job would be near impossible without this system'
     title: 'Service Improvement Director'

-    video: ''
+  - video: 'ztPs7zRq700'

   - content: 'The platform delivers fast hard data that enables us to be agile in allocating resources where they are most needed.
 This platform could be revolutionary for us in health administration'
     title: 'Clinical Director'

+  - video: 'UdnMEHLFYjg'

   - content: 'This system enables us to have conversations with clinicians that is far more targeted because all the information is in one place'
     title: 'Chief Operating Officer'